-4. WelThuis first-time buyer mortgages:

-At the end of 2022, 3.36% of the portfolio were WelThuis first-time buyer mortgages (ultimo 2021 2.38%).
+- 4. WelThuis first-time buyer mortgages: At the end of 2023, 4.13% of the portfolio were WelThuis first-time buyer mortgages (ultimo 2022 3.36%).
 There is an increase in the percentage of clients choosing a WelThuis first-time buyer mortgage.
-This development can be explained by rising interest rates.
-By spreading mortgage costs over a longer period (40 years) as compared to the usual period of 30 years, monthly costs remain affordable for first-time buyers.

-5. Carbon emissions: The carbon emissions in the mortgage portfolio

-Furthermore, in line with the E/S characteristics (and associated indicators) explained in the Information Memorandum, the carbon emissions and energy label distribution of the Subfund are reported on a quarterly basis.
+This development can be explained by higher interest rates.
+By spreading mortgage costs over a longer period (40 years) as compared to the usual period of 30 years, monthly costs remain affordable for first-time buyers. - 5.
+Carbon emissions: Furthermore, in line with the E/S characteristics (and associated indicators) explained in the Information Memorandum, the carbon emissions and energy label distribution of the Subfund are reported on a quarterly basis.